cintiadr/sample-lambda-app/README.md

   Serverless offers a lot of help for local tests and debug.
   - Smoke tests are done using Jasmine framework
   - This code is in node due to the better integration with serverless framework, but I'm not a node expert.
-Take my code with a pint of salt.
+Take my code with a pinch of salt.